EdgeNet-project/edgenet-project.github.io/pages/_old/running-experiments.md

 ---
 layout: page
-title: Running an Experiment
+title: Using EdgeNet
-nav_order: 2
+nav_order: 3
 ---

 # Running an experiment on EdgeNet